AaltoRSE/django-test-largemem/README.md

   memory once.
 - Now, multiple workers can serve requests at the same time, with only one copy of the array in memory.

+Other notes:
+- Nothing here should be special to Django or gunicorn... but the web software has to be made in a way that forks all from one process and lets you import at the start.